Coloring Pages are a fun way to teach about the life cycle of a butterfly.

-Valentine's Day can be fun and educational.
-Print some free math worksheets for kids to work on in February.
+St. Patrick's Day can be fun and educational.
+Print some free math worksheets for kids to work on in March.
 We have math sheets perfect for elementary school kids.
-Valentine's Day printables are also great for a school party.
+St. Patrick's Day printables are also great for a school party.
 Let's get excited about math!

 These cutting worksheets are fun for coloring, gluing, and working on scissor skills.
 You can glue them on individual pages or combine them to make one big picture.